louxi11/activity_recognition/README.md

     echo "export PATH=/MATLAB_ROOT_FOLDER/bin:$PATH" >> ~/.bashrc
     source ~/.bashrc

-Remember to replace MATLAB_ROOT_FOLDER by your Matlab installation path.
-The default path is '/usr/local/MATLAB/R2012a'.
+Remember to replace MATLAB\_ROOT\_FOLDER by your Matlab installation path.
+The default path is `/usr/local/MATLAB/R2012a`.
 Then you test whether the path is correctly added

     mex -help